-The Oregon Safe Routes to School (SRTS) Network Leadership Committee is excited to announce the pilot Oregon SRTS Recognition Program.
-This recognition program will help us celebrate the great work happening around the state and understand how we can help local practitioners reach more students.
+The Oregon SRTS recognition program helps us celebrate the great work happening around the state and understand how we can help local practitioners reach more students.
 We also hope it’s a helpful way for schools, districts, and cities to learn more about Safe Routes to School activities and resources available throughout the state.

 How can your school get recognized?
 It’s easy!